thewoolleyman/workstation/README.md

         https://vuejs.org/v2/style-guide/#Element-attribute-order-recommended, but the
         source of truth is just running eslint with `vue/attributes-order`.
 See the `.idea` folder checked into one of my recent Vue open source repos for details.
-  * Java: Set Continuation Indent to 2 (instead of default 8)
+  * Java (if it exists in current IDE): Set Continuation Indent to 2 (instead of default 8)
-  * Javascript, Typescript ->
+  * Javascript AND Typescript ->
     * Wrapping and Braces: (needed to make "prettier" defaults happy)
       * Function call arguments:
         * Chop down if long